 - Cinghiara Porta di Ferro Stretta: Short ward of the cinghiara porta di ferro, held on the left leg, left side of the body.

 - Cinghiara Porta di Ferro Larga: Long and uncovered guard of the cinghiara porta di ferro.
 Tip is off, outside the left foot, arm is nearly straight.
 Many historical references show this as a left foot forward position.

 - High Ward: Same as guardia alta, silver uses this for what he calls Open Fight, or Open Ward.
 Can be used to throw imbroccata thrusts to counter cuts, or cuts to counter thrusts.

-- True Guard: Much like guardia alicorno, it's a ward for the head, but can be used to cut or thrust from.
-Also one from Silver.
+- True Guard: From George Silver, much like guardia alicorno, it's a ward for the head, but can be used to cut or thrust from.